hundredrabbits/thebook/north_pacific_logbook.md

 ![](img/july08.jpg "Pendulum")

-    Distance covered: 49 nm
+    Daily progress: 91 km (49 nm)
-    Distance to Victoria: 2836 nm
+    Distance to Victoria: 5,252 km (2836 nm)

 ##### 0000
 I realized something tonight, that I had not checked the fuse for the sailing instruments.
 After the knockdown, I'd just assumed the wind meter had died, but it HASN'T!
 The fuse blew out!
 I switched the fuse (same rating) with the one from the steaming light, and it WORKS!
 WOW.
 That, is awesome!
 I turned the switch on and heard the familiar beeping as it sprang to life!
 Though, we don't really need it?
 We've been sailing without it for nearly 3 weeks now.
 It's definitely not an essential part of our boat, but still, I'm glad it's working.

 ##### 0500
 The wind is strong and steady, still on the same northeast course.
-In 1 hour, we'll reach the 2000 nm milestone we set on Navionics.
-Then, it's 450 nm to the Turn Off.
+In 1 hour, we'll reach the 3,704 km (2000 nm) milestone we set on Navionics.
+Then, it's 833 km (450 nm) to the Turn Off.
 We call the Turn Off the place where we can turn and aim straight for the entrance to the Juan de Fuca Strait.
 Looking forward to that!
 I think we even have a small milestone before that, celebrating the fact that we can see our position along with Vancouver Island on the same chart.
 Little milestones keep us happy, they keep us busy.

 There are some fishing boats ahead that I can see on AIS, I hope it isn't another large fleet... we'll have to wait until we get closer to find out.